 Edit or delete labels by clicking on the pencil in the menu.

-5) Send to Google Doc
+5) Sent to a Google Doc

 6) Create a Drawing